Anomalous Magnetoresistance beyond the Julli\`ere Model for Spin Selectivity in Chiral Molecules

-The conductance can be calculated using the Landauer-Büttiker formalism \cite{ref_XYX_PRB} (see Sec.
-S1.3, S1.4 in Ref.\cite{ref41}), and the spin polarization is $P_s=(n_\uparrow^{mol}-n_\downarrow^{mol})/(n_\uparrow^{mol}+n_\downarrow^{mol})=(G_\uparrow-G_\downarrow)/(G_\uparrow+G_\downarrow)$, where $G_\uparrow$ and $G_\downarrow$ correspond to the spin-up and spin-down conductances.
-Figure \ref{fig1}(c) shows $G_\uparrow$ and $G_\downarrow$ vs. Fermi energy $E$.
+The conductance can be calculated using the Landauer-Büttiker formalism (see Section S1.3, S1.4 in the Supporting Information),\citep{ref_XYX_PRB} and the spin polarization is $P_s=(n_\uparrow^{mol}-n_\downarrow^{mol})/(n_\uparrow^{mol}+n_\downarrow^{mol})=(G_\uparrow-G_\downarrow)/(G_\uparrow+G_\downarrow)$, where $G_\uparrow$ and $G_\downarrow$ correspond to the spin-up and spin-down conductances.
+Figure \ref{fig1}c shows $G_\uparrow$ and $G_\downarrow$ vs. Fermi energy $E$.
 One can see that $G_\uparrow$ is different from $G_\downarrow$ in a wide energy range.
 This indicates spin-unpolarized incident electrons from the left nonmagnetic electrode become highly spin-polarized when they transmit through chiral molecules to the right nonmagnetic electrode, a clear signature of CISS.
-Figure \ref{fig1}(d) shows the spin polarization $P_s$ derived from Fig. \ref{fig1}(c). $P_s$ can reach the value of 74.4\% even at the extremely weak SOC with $s_1=0.01t_1$.
-The physical origin of CISS arises from the combination of SOC and multi-pathway interference, as shown in Fig. \ref{fig1}(b).
+Figure \ref{fig1}d shows the spin polarization $P_s$ derived from Figure \ref{fig1}c. $P_s$ can reach the value of 74.4\% even at the extremely weak SOC with $s_1=0.01t_1$.
+The physical origin of CISS arises from the combination of SOC and multi-pathway interference, as shown in Figure \ref{fig1}b.

-To demonstrate the significance of SOC and chirality, we calculate $G_\uparrow$, $G_\downarrow$, and $P_s$ in the absence of either SOC or chirality and analyse the phyical picture from the multi-pathway interference (see Sec.
-S1.5, Fig. S2-S4, and Table S1 in Ref.\cite{ref41}).
+To demonstrate the significance of SOC and chirality, we calculate $G_\uparrow$, $G_\downarrow$, and $P_s$ in the absence of either SOC or chirality and analyse the phyical picture from the multi-pathway interference (see Section S1.5, Figures S2-S4, and Table S1 in the Supporting Information).
 In both cases, $G_\uparrow$ and $G_\downarrow$ completely overlap and $P_s$ is exactly zero.
-Furthermore, $P_s$ in right-handed molecules are exactly opposite to that in left-handed molecules (see Fig. \ref{fig1}(d), Sec.
-S1.5 and Fig. S2 in Ref.\cite{ref41}).
+Furthermore, $P_s$ in right-handed molecules are exactly opposite to that in left-handed molecules (see Figure \ref{fig1}d, Section S1.5 and Figure S2 in the Supporting Information).
 This indicates that chirality is the prerequisite for CISS, and the SOC plays a fundamental role in the CISS although it is extremely weak.
 Due to $P_s$ of left-handed and right-handed molecules being exactly opposite, we present only the results for the right-handed molecules below.